tricks7/basic-website/drills/version-2/rubric.md

   - [ ] A heading
   - [ ] A date
   - [ ] Two paragraphs with a heading and text
-- [ ] An avatar image that at the top right of the page
+- [ ] An avatar image at the top right of the page